cschneid-the-elder/mapa/db2z/readme.md

 Currently (05-Jun-2021) a work in progress.
 I believe all the embeddable statements are defined and there are tests for all of them.

 There is a left-recursion problem in the tableReference rule with respect to the joinedTable rule.
-So this won't do arbitrarily complex SQL.
+So this probably won't do arbitrarily complex SQL.

 IBM's documentation for version 12 of Db2 for z/OS serves as source material.

+This was built on ubuntu 16.04 LTS with ANTLR 4.9.2 and openjdk version "1.8.0_252".